siddharthgupta5/Task-Management-Platform/README.md

 3. **Data Volume**: Optimized for typical task management data volumes
 4. **Network**: Assumes reliable internet connectivity

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact: support@taskmanagement.com
 - Documentation: [API Docs](http://localhost:5000/api-docs)

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Built with ❤️ for efficient task management**